origin-1/gulp-eslint-new/README.md

 eslint.format('node_modules/eslint-path-formatter')
 ```

 The `output` argument may be a `WritableStream`, `Function`, or `undefined`.
 As a `WritableStream`, the formatter results will be written to the stream.
-If `undefined`, the formatter results will be written to [Gulp's log](https://github.com/gulpjs/fancy-log#logmsg).
+If `undefined`, the formatter results will be written to [gulp's log](https://github.com/gulpjs/fancy-log#logmsg).
 A `Function` will be called with the formatter results as the only parameter.

 ```javascript
 // write to gulp's log (default)